-Hastings drinking water supply is, like others across the region, drawn from aquifers (underground lakes).
+Hastings’ drinking water supply is, like others across the region, drawn from aquifers (underground lakes).
 Those water bodies are managed by Hawke’s Bay Regional Council.
 It is responsible for the health of the rivers, streams and aquifers across the region, and manages the consenting process that allows water to be taken from them.
 Everyone who takes water from the aquifer or other water body must have a consent which, among other things, limits the amount of water that can be taken.
 For more information on water consents see Hawke’s Bay Regional Council: Taking Water.

 Disclaimers and Copyright